usc-isi-i2/Web-Karma/README.md

     <systemPath>/Users/karma/Web-Karma/lib/mysql-connector-java-5.1.32-bin.jar</systemPath>
 </dependency>
 ```
-Make sure that the filename mentioned in the `systemPath` element matches with your downloaded JAR file.
+Make sure that the filename mentioned in the `systemPath` element matches with your downloaded JAR file; it is likely that your installation folder is different from `/Users/karma` so make sure you use the correct one.
 The `version` will be the version of the JAR that you downloaded.